revilowaldow/BITC/Sessions/2025/11 16 - Session 55.md

 Don cloaks and hoods
 Arrive at ambush site
-Palara: "so when in virtelle due to show up?"
+Palara: "so when is virtelle due to show up?"

 Sending message telling party to catch up with Kaulinan